 How to proceed:

-Please fill out the application form.
+Please fill out the application forms (please see bottom of page):

 Gather all relevant documents. (see below)